 Designing your senior yearbook ad

 There are at least 5,698,907 different design possibilities for your senior ad.
 To find the one that works best for you, you’ll probably want to start with a blank canvas or an empty collage.
 You can do both from the PicMonkey homepage.
 Hover over Design and choose Blank canvas to peruse the preset size options, or click Custom size to set up your own.
 If it’s a collage you seek, hover over Collage and choose your photos’ storage location to open them up in our collage maker.

 Now that you know how to get started, here’s some design inspo and info on how to get each look.

 This senior ad design is good as gold, with a trio of black and white pics offsetting one in-color image.
 To make this look your own, create a collage with your smaller pics and save it to your computer or Hub.
-Then set up a blank canvas and open your collage and larger photo as overlays.
+Then set up a blank canvas and open your collage and larger photo as graphics.
 Top it off with a couple graphic graphics (we used a flower from our Bursting Blossoms graphic group) and the grad’s name in a fun font.
 You’ll find a bunch in the Text tab, or you can use your own fonts with our tools.
 Get all the BYO info in our article about using your own stuff with our tools.